Video Clips of Katsina Residents Booing Buhari Doctored, Say Police

 Francis Sardauna in Katsina

-The Katsina State Police Command, Thursday night, claimed that viral video clips of Katsina residents booing President Muhammadu Buhari in the state were doctored.
+The Katsina State Police Command claimed that viral video clips of Katsina residents booing President Muhammadu Buhari in the state were doctored.

-In a statement, the Command’s Public Relations Officer, SP Gambo Isah, described media reports that Buhari was booed in the state as “fallacious and mischievous”.
+In a statement on Thursday, the Command’s Public Relations Officer, SP Gambo Isah, described media reports that Buhari was booed in the state as “fallacious and mischievous”.

 THISDAY had earlier reported that some residents of Katsina, suspected to be political thugs, booed President Buhari who was in the state on a two-day (Thursday and Friday) official visit.